 // Audit → Rules → Client logging → Enrichment → handler

-Read that order as a sequence of dependencies, because that is what it is.
-Auth and authz run near the outside and do one critical thing besides allowing or denying the call: they create the PlatformContext that carries the user, the persona, the toolkit kind.
+That order is a sequence of dependencies.
+Auth and authz run near the outside and, besides allowing or denying the call, create the PlatformContext that carries the user, the persona, and the toolkit kind.
 Everything inner to them can read it.
-That is why audit sits inner to auth, spelled out in the comment at its registration:
+That is why audit sits inner to auth, as the comment at its registration spells out:

 // 4.
 Audit - logs tool calls (reads PlatformContext set by Auth/Authz above)